Community Foundation of Elkhart County Inc

 Key Success Factors

-1. Specify Your Target Population The foundation emphasizes that applicants must "specify the exact population you're planning to serve with the grant dollars."
+1. Specify Your Target Population The foundation emphasises that applicants must "specify the exact population you're planning to serve with the grant dollars."
 Knowing your specific audience helps the foundation understand how monies will be used and who will benefit.

 2. Make a Compelling Case in Context According to the foundation, "it's not just important to have a great project; it's important that your project fits in the landscape of Elkhart County and serves a unique niche."
 Applications must demonstrate how the project fits within the broader community context.